emmett-framework/emmett/docs/orm/operations.md

 ### Model where method

-In all the examples we've seen above, we applied multiple where conditions on the same table. weppy offers also a more compact way to write these queries using directly the `Model.where` method and a `lambda` notation:
+In all the examples we've seen above, we applied multiple where conditions on the same table.
+Emmett offers also a more compact way to write these queries using directly the `Model.where` method and a `lambda` notation:

 ```python
 Event.where(lambda e: